 The Bristol Type 166 Buckmaster prototype (TJ714) was first flown on 27th October 1944.
 Two prototypes and 110 production aircraft were eventually built, being delivered between March 1945 and April 1946.
 Yet again however, most of them went directly to store.
 Some aircraft were used for the operational conversion of Bristol Type 164 Brigand crews, and on communications duties.

-One of the two aircraft used for trials at Filton (RP164) was used for Bristol Brabazon de-icing system development trials although it was eventually scrapped at Halton in 1958.
+One of the two aircraft used for trials by the Bristol Aeroplane Company at Filton (RP164) was used for Bristol Type 167 Brabazon de-icing system development trials although it was eventually scrapped at RAF Halton in 1958.